czk10102/Brain-Bigbird/README.md

 # Brain-Bigbird

-Some training data can be found the 'data' folder
+Some training data can be found here

 The whole model is coming soon